The NYS Missing Persons Clearinghouse

 Clearinghouse staff members have extensive experience in law enforcement, training and information technology, and they provide investigative support services to local, state and national law enforcement, assistance to left-behind family members and community education programs.

-State and federal laws require law enforcement agencies to immediately accept and "strenuously" investigate every missing child case and to enter information into state and national missing person files.
+State and federal laws require law enforcement agencies to immediately accept and investigate every missing child, missing college student and missing vulnerable adult case and to enter information into state and national missing person files.

 The Clearinghouse also provides the following specific services:

 - Operating the 1-800-346-3543 hotline for case intake and lead information;

 - Providing short and long-term investigative assistance to law enforcement agencies;

 - Preparing and electronically distributing NYS Missing Child, College Student and Vulnerable Adult Alerts statewide;

 - Placing missing child and vulnerable adult photographs and biographical information on the DCJS websites and National Center for Missing and Exploited Children (NCMEC) website (children only);

 - Analyzing, transcribing and entering dental and anatomical information into DCJS and National Crime Information Center (NCIC) files on behalf of law enforcement agencies and medical examiners;